 Exam specifications and design standards are posted 6 months before the exam administration.
 Updates for April exams are posted in November, and updates for October exams are posted in May.

-Civil: Construction (with updated design standards for October 2013)
+Civil: Construction (with design standards for the 2014 exams)

-Civil: Transportation (with updated design standards for October 2013)
+Civil: Transportation (with design standards for the 2014 exams)

 Civil: Water Resources and Environmental